 Box with serial number 844 - currently in the USA?

 Made by Triumph

 Sold on ebay in March 2012.
 A near immaculate AC100 rig.
-The amp was assembled by Triumph Electronics, which brought together amps and serial numbers in a completely random fashion.
+The amp was assembled by Triumph Electronics.
+Boxes, complete with backboards and serial numbers, were provided in a slightly random fashion at JMI.
 For further pictures, see the triumph-made amps page.

 Serial number 854 - currently in the USA (collection: Andy Sandler)

 Serial number 859 - currently in the USA

 Chassis no. 1471.
 Great overall condition.
 Thanks to Robert for the pics.

 Serial number 862 - currently in the USA?